Simplification and Improvement of MMS Approximation: Better than 3/4 -MMS

 Formally, a fair division instance with dummy goods is represented as a tuple $\Ical \defeq (N, M, v, D)$, where $D$ is the set of dummy goods and $M$ is the set of non-dummy goods.
 We can extend the concepts of \cref{sec:ordered} (ordered instance), \cref{sec:valid-redn} (valid reductions), and \cref{sec:normalized} (normalized instance) to instances with dummy goods.
-See \cref{sec:imp:mods} for details.
+See \coecref{sec:imp:mods} for details.
 In particular, instance $(N, M, v, D)$ is ordered iff $(N, M, v)$ is ordered, and $(N, M, v, D)$ is normalized iff $(N, M \cup D, v)$ is normalized.

 With these modifications, we can extend $\approxMMS$ to the case where $\alpha > 3/4$. $\approxMMS$ first transforms the instance into an ordered, normalized, and totally-$\alpha$-irreducible instance.
-Then it discards all the dummy goods and allocates the remaining goods using the algorithm $\bagFill$.
-In \cref{sec:imp:analysis}, we show that when $\alpha \le \frac{3}{4} + \imp$, $\bagFill$ allocates a bag of value at least $\alpha$ to every agent.
+Then it discards all the dummy goods and allocates the remaining goods using the algorithm $\bagFillHyp$.
+In \coecref{sec:imp:analysis}, we show that when $\alpha \le \frac{3}{4} + \imp$, $\bagFill$ allocates a bag of value at least $\alpha$ to every agent.
 Our proof is almost the same as that in \cref{sec:simple}.
-The main difference is that the analogue of \cref{thm:S:n2-agents} (\cref{thm:B:n2-agents} in \cref{sec:better}) involves more elaborate algebraic manipulations so that we can get tighter bounds.
+The main difference is that the analogue of \cref{thm:S:n2-agents} (\coecref{thm:B:n2-agents} in \coecref{sec:better}) involves more elaborate algebraic manipulations so that we can get tighter bounds.